Techmo2/Sobel_Image_Processor/README.md

 The current image uses the 7x7 kernel, more kernels are in the works.

 # Planned Features
-* Multithreaded convolution
+* Multithreaded convolution (Somewhat implemented, not functional)
-* OpenCL support (or possible CUDA, whatever ends up happening)
+* OpenCL support (or possibly CUDA, whatever ends up happening)
 * Dynamically generated kernels for different levels of detail

 If you find this project interesting, feel free to use any of the code provided.